r-laher/Screensaver-Event-Handler/README.md

 insmod /root/myscreensaver.ko<br />
 rmmod myscreensaver to remove<br />
 <br />
-Bugs:<br />
+Limitations:<br />
 May experience page domain fault if trying to remove module while screensaver is actively drawing.
-Move mouse on framebuffer to produce black screen before running rmmod to prevent fault.
+Move mouse on framebuffer to produce black screen before running rmmod to prevent fault.<br />
+Currently displays black box that fills framebuffer upon keyboard/mouse input.
+If using as actual screensaver, would need to modify to actually return to program, rather than black display.